Assistant Head for Safeguarding and Inclusion: Mr A Carr

 Consulting parents and young people / assessing and reviewing progress towards outcomes

-- Other meeting with SENCo or other staff as required.
+- Meeting with SENCo or other staff when requested

 - Review assessment after each data catch